 • Your destination is rendered uninhabitable because of a natural disaster, fire, flood, burglary or vandalism.

 • You or a traveling companion is in a traffic accident on the way to your point of departure, and you or the traveling companion need medical attention or the car needs to be repaired because it's not safe to drive.

 • A natural disaster renders your home or your destination uninhabitable.

 • You or a traveling companion legally separate or divorce after your insurance effective date but before your scheduled departure date.

-We could go on and on… but instead, we advise simply reading your policy.
+We could go on and on… but instead, we advise simply reading your plan.
 That way, you’ll know which covered reasons are named in your specific plan.
-Make sure you understand all the definitions, too.
-For instance, “immediate family member” and “family member” mean different things.
-And a pet is not considered a family member, although a service animal is.
-(Here’s a more detailed explanation of how travel insurance covers family members.)

 Have questions?
 No problem.
-Call us at 1-866-884-3556, and our travel insurance experts will walk you through the policy documents and explain your benefits.
-If you’re not satisfied with the coverage, you have 10 days (or more, depending on your state of residence) to request a refund, provided you haven't started your trip or initiated a claim.
+Call us at 1-866-884-3556, and our travel insurance experts will walk you through the plan documents and explain your benefits.
+If you’re not satisfied with the coverage, you have 15 days (or more, depending on your state of residence) to request a refund, provided you haven't started your trip or initiated a claim.
 After this review period, your premium is nonrefundable.